Key takeaways

 - A serious drug reaction that can affect many parts of the body (be alert for rash, fever, swollen glands, muscle aches, weakness, unusual bruising, and jaundice)

 Seek medical help right away if you experience fainting, severe dizziness, a fast or irregular heartbeat, or an allergic reaction.
-Symptoms of an allergic reaction may include hives, difficulty breathing, and swelling of the face, lips, throat, or tongue.
+Symptoms of an allergic reaction, which can be life-threatening, may include hives, difficulty breathing, and swelling of the face, lips, throat, or tongue.
 You should also seek medical treatment if any of these side effects persist or worsen.

-Azithromycin has also caused abnormal changes in the electrical activity of the heart, which can lead to a potentially fatal irregular heart rhythm, according to the U.S. Food and Drug Administration (FDA).
-Patients at risk for developing this condition include those who have low blood levels of potassium or magnesium, have a slower-than-average heart rate, or use drugs that treat abnormal heart rhythms (arrhythmia).
+Azithromycin has also caused abnormal changes in the electrical activity of the heart, which can lead to a potentially fatal irregular heart rhythm, according to the Food and Drug Administration (FDA).
+Patients at higher risk for developing this condition include those who have low blood levels of potassium or magnesium, have a slow heart rate, or use drugs that treat abnormal heart rhythms (arrhythmia).

 If your baby is taking azithromycin and is irritable or vomits while eating or nursing, contact the pediatrician right away.

 Talk to your healthcare provider before taking a Z-Pak to discuss all possible side effects and drug interactions.
-He or she can provide medical advice on how to avoid or treat adverse effects.
+They can provide medical advice on how to avoid or treat adverse effects.
 For example, taking this medicine with food could prevent an upset stomach.

 Are there alternatives to Z-Pak?

-“The medications clarithromycin or Augmentin are sometimes used as alternatives to the Z-Pak,” according to Chirag Shah, MD, board-certified emergency medicine physician and co-founder of Push Health.
+Healthcare providers may prescribe clarithromycin or Augmentin as alternatives to the Z-Pak, according to Chirag Shah, MD, board-certified emergency medicine physician and co-founder of Push Health.
 “However, these alternatives will not always work to treat the infection for which the Z-Pak was prescribed in the first place, and consultation with one’s medical provider is recommended before changing medications.”

 Azithromycin vs. amoxicillin

-Amoxicillin is a common alternative to azithromycin.
-Amoxicillin can be prescribed alone, or as Augmentin, which contains amoxicillin and clavulanate.
+Amoxicillin is a commonly prescribed alternative to azithromycin.
+Amoxicillin can be prescribed alone or as Augmentin, which contains amoxicillin and clavulanate.
 Clavulanate is added to amoxicillin to prevent resistance.
-Here’s a side-by-side comparison of how azithromycin and amoxicillin stack up against each other.
+Here’s a side-by-side comparison of azithromycin and amoxicillin.

 RELATED: Amoxicillin side effects and how to avoid them